 Pachter also explained that Blizzard would have to tread cautiously, offering players who have already purchased the game something to soften the blow from transitioning into a F2P game.
 A similar move was undertaken by Valve who released their flagship classic Counter-Strike: Global Offensive (CS:GO) as a stand-alone game in 2018, prompting a rather negative response from fans.

 Meanwhile, Pachter predicted another important development.
-Back in 2018 when Blizzard were commenting on the success of Fortnite’s pricing model, they did so while discussing Call of Duty: Black Ops 4’s future, which Pachter estimates, is also very likely to go free to play in 2019.
-In the very least, the battle royale mode, Blackout, will be a free to play title.
+Back in 2018 when Blizzard was commenting on the success of Fortnite’s pricing model, they did so while discussing Call of Duty: Black Ops 4’s future, which Pachter estimates, is also very likely to go free to play in 2019.
+In the very least, the battle royale mode, Blackout, will be a free-to-play title.

 It’s important to note that Pachter was one of the few analysts who successfully called the arrival of a battle royale mode for Call of Duty in the first place – a claim that turned out to be true later on.

 The Success of the Free to Play Model

 F2P pricing models have been hugely successful.
 The world’s most grossing competitive titles, including League of Legends (LoL) and Dota 2, have been free from the very beginning, allowing their respective communities to grow by the hundreds of thousands.

 Fortnite has managed to amass incredible revenue by launching their game as a free-play title and successfully selling in-game goodies known as skins.
 Apart from resuscitating a game’s community in terms of the player base, shifting towards a free-to-play model is also going to help a title such as Overwatch expand its clout significantly.